 Medicines to treat shingles when the rash is present (active stage) may include:

 Medicines to treat postherpetic neuralgia pain may include:

-Tricyclic antidepressants, such as amitriptyline.
+- Tricyclic antidepressants, such as amitriptyline.

 - Anticonvulsants, such as gabapentin or pregabalin.

-Nerve block injections.
+- Nerve block injections.

-Opioids, such as codeine, oxycodone, and morphine.
+- Tramadol and other opioids, such as codeine, oxycodone, and morphine.

 For some people, nonprescription pain relievers (analgesics) are enough to help control pain caused by shingles or postherpetic neuralgia.
 But for others, stronger medicines may be needed.
 And if prescription medicines don't help control your pain, you may need to see a pain specialist about other ways to treat PHN.